campuscode/rails-guides-pt-BR/source/asset_pipeline.md

 ```

 Rails creates `app/assets/stylesheets/application.css` regardless of whether the
-`--skip-sprockets` option is used when creating a new Rails application.
+`--skip-asset-pipeline` option is used when creating a new Rails application.
 This is
 so you can easily add asset pipelining later if you like.

 The directives that work in JavaScript files also work in stylesheets